 The damage done to the American Suzuki Motor Corporation was too much to recover from.
-They even filed a lawsuit in 1996 that was settled out of court and dropped in 2010.
+Consumer Reports wrote that it filed a lawsuit in 1996 that was settled out of court and dropped in 2010.

 According to TheTruthAboutCars, the estimated cost to bring the Jimny to the United States is about $275 million.
 This includes the costs of marketing, building dealerships, customer service, and more.

-Plus, this boxy SUV isn’t outdated.
+Lastly, this boxy SUV surprisingly isn’t outdated despite its off-road nature and affordable Suzuki Jimny price tag.
 It comes with standard driver convenience and safety features, including lane-keeping assistance and Bluetooth connectivity.

-The interior has a retro yet modern design too.

-The seats are noted as being supportive and comfortable.
+The interior has a retro yet modern design too, with seats noted as supportive and comfortable.
 Plus, you can fit a surprising amount of camping gear in the back when you fold the rear bench seat down.